 Removing your temporary haemodialysis catheter (vascath)

-Click the category names below to view other related information booklets.
+Click the category names below to view other related booklets.

-Removing your temporary haemodialysis catheter (vascath) - Kidney Care UK
+Download Removing your temporary haemodialysis catheter (vascath) booklet

 Categories

-The information in these booklets is produced on behalf of and with the kidney community, in partnership with the UK Kidney Association (UKKA; formerly The Renal Association).
+The information in these booklets is produced on behalf of and with the kidney community, in partnership with the UK Kidney Association (UKKA).

-You can order free printed copies of our booklets on our online order form.
+If you would prefer to have printed copies of our booklets to read, order them for free on our online order form.

 (Please note: not all of our patient information booklets are available as printed copies.)